Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 Click to view an Exampleof the Allocator Node.

 The Lobby Node is used in multiplayer experiments to group together participants who are going to play together.
-Participants who are grouped together for multiplayer experiments are put into the same room (so everyone starts off in the lobby and then gets assigned to a room with the other players they are going to play with).
+Participants who are grouped together for multiplayer experiments are put into the same room - everyone starts off in the lobby and then gets assigned to a room with the other players they are going to play with.
 The size of the room depends on how many players the task is for - so for a two-player task, we want two participants in each room, for a four-player task, we want four in each room, etc.

 Participants who reach the Lobby node will wait there until they have been matched with enough other players to proceed.
 We call this process matchmaking: